Yes, you know that chasing material possessions isn’t fulfilling.

 What we know doesn’t really matter.
 It’s what we do that matters more.

-Because even if we know how to boost our income, or how to manage our time and improve ourselves, yet we’re not doing it, what’s the point?
+Because even if we know how to boost our income, or how to manage our time and improve ourselves, yet we’re not doing it, we really haven’t learned anything.

-And even if we know that reading non-fiction books is beneficial or exercising and eating healthy foods is paramount, yet we’re not doing it, again what’s the point?
+And even if we know that reading non-fiction books is beneficial or exercising and eating healthy foods is paramount, yet we’re not doing it, again we really haven’t learned anything — we’re just consuming more information.

 Knowing is just one step.
-The next step is to discern the things we know — are they good or bad? — and then, practice only the good things in our life.
+The next step is to discern the things we know — are they good or bad? — and then, practice only the good/useful things in our life.

 Because knowledge and action goes together.